 Spread the Love

-Using a fun story and historical facts about Valentine's Day, students consider different ways people express their feelings for friends and show one another love.
+Students celebrate Valentine's Day by considering the different ways people express their feelings for friends and show one another love.

 - Grades: 1–2